 Remember to keep a detailed record of your mileage, receipts, and reason for travel.
 Many CPAs recommend using a designated calendar or journal.
 Here are a few apps that can help you stay organized for tax deduction purposes:

 Once you tally up your mileage, you can start calculating your deduction using the Standard Mileage Rates outlined by the IRS here.

 Other car expenses

 Do you dread visiting your downtown clients?
 I don’t blame you.
 Paying for parking in the city is rough.
-Fortunately, this is an expense you can 100% deduct.
+Fortunately, this is an expense you can 100% deduct on your taxes.
 Keep your receipt, scan it, or take a picture with your smartphone.
-The IRS will want to see all receipts in the event of an audit.
+The IRS will want to see all receipts in the event of a tax audit.